nateranda/beampy/README.md

 # Beampy
 An object-oriented Python package for calculating simply supported and cantilever beam stresses.
-It uses Numpy for array calculations and Matplotlib for plotting.
+It uses NumPy for array calculations and Matplotlib for plotting.

 ## Usage
 Start by initializing a beam with the `Beam` object: